Ohio Corrections Academy Practice Test

 Session length

-Which of the following is NOT a factor used to assess excessive force in corrections?
+Which of the following is NOT a component of the CHUMPS approach?

 Next Question